NoroffFEU/development-platforms/src/content/docs/frameworks/swiftui/swiftui-case-study.md

 ## Getting Started

-Here are the main steps to start a SwiftUI projects
+Here are the main steps to start a SwiftUI projects:

 Before you begin, make sure you have Xcode installed on your mac os system.